Lennstorm/errorr404-backend/apiAnrop.md

 Routes starting with `:id` are protected.
 The `:id` parameter needs to be replaced by the user NeDB `_id`.

-Default user in database.
+Below is the default user in the database.
 Login using email and phone number.
 Use `_id` value to access protected routes.

 ````json
 {